-The mortgage constant, also known as the loan constant, is an important concept to understand in commercial real estate finance.
+The mortgage constant, also known as the loan constant, the debt constant, or the mortgage capitalization rate, is an important concept to understand in commercial real estate finance.
 Yet, it’s commonly misunderstood.
-In this article we’ll take a closer look at the mortgage constant, discuss how it can be used, and then tie it all together with a relevant example.
+In this article, we’ll take a closer look at the mortgage constant, discuss how it can be used, and then tie it all together with a relevant example.

 What is The Mortgage Constant?

-First of all, what exactly is the mortgage constant?
-The mortgage constant, also known as the loan constant, is defined as annual debt service divided by the original loan amount.
+First, what exactly is the mortgage constant?
+The mortgage constant, also known as the loan constant or the debt constant, is defined as annual debt service divided by the loan amount.
 Here is the formula for the mortgage constant:

 In other words, the mortgage constant is the annual debt service amount per dollar of loan, and it includes both principal and interest payments.